-We have audited the accompanying consolidated financial statements of Logicom Public Limited (the "Company") and its subsidiaries (the "Group") and the separate financial statements of Logicom Public Limited (the "Company"), which are presented on pages 35 to 147 and comprise the consolidated statement of financial position and statement of financial position of the Company as at 31 December 2020, and the consolidated and separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated and separate financial statements of Logicom Public Limited (the "Company") and its subsidiaries (the "Group"), which are presented on pages 35 to 147 and comprise the consolidated statement of financial position as at 31 December 2020, and the consolidated and separate statements of , changes in equity and cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated financial position of the Group and the Company as at 31 December 2020, and of its financial performance and cash flows for the year then ended, in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
-113, as amended from time to time (the "Companies Law, Cap.
-113").
+In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2020, and of its consolidated financial performance and its consolidated cash flows for the the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS-EU) and the requirements of the Cyprus Companies Law, Cap.
+113, as amended from time to time (the "Companies Law, Cap.113").